Russia launches major zinc concentrate plant after delays linked to fire, US sanctions

 Stock image.

-Russia’s new Ozernoye plant, located next to the country’s largest zinc mine, launched zinc concentrate production on Wednesday, the company said, after delays caused by a 2023 fire and US sanctions.
+Russia’s new Ozernoye plant, located next to its largest zinc mine, launched zinc concentrate production on Wednesday, the company said, after delays caused by a fire last year as well as US sanctions.

-Ozernoye, situated in a remote area about 200 km (124 miles) from the border with Mongolia, aims to process up to 6 million tons of zinc ore with output volumes of up to 600,000 tons of zinc concentrate when it reaches full capacity in 2025.
+Ozernoye, situated in a remote area about 200 km (124 miles) from the border with Mongolia, aims to process up to 6 million tons of zinc ore with output volumes of up to 600,000 tons of concentrate with 53% zinc content when it reaches full capacity in 2025.

-Sanctions imposed in 2023 on Ozernoye’s owner, metals magnate Vladislav Sviblov, and his companies by Washington and London complicated the search to replace Western equipment that was destroyed in the blaze.
+Sanctions imposed in 2023 on Ozernoye’s owner, metals magnate Vladislav Sviblov, and his companies by Washington and London complicated the search to replace Western equipment that was destroyed in the fire.

 The company said on Wednesday that it had relied on domestic technology to replace the equipment.

-The launch of Ozernoye is expected to help ease tight global supply of zinc concentrate which is being felt in top consumer China this year with global mine production heading for a third consecutive year of decline.
+The launch of Ozernoye is expected to help ease tight global supply of zinc concentrate that is being felt in top consumer China this year, with global mine production heading for a third consecutive year of decline.

-Despite tight supply of the raw material, the global refind zinc market is currently in surplus however.
-Zinc is used to galvanise steel with the construction sector being the main market.
+Despite tight supply of the raw material, the global refined zinc market is currently in surplus.
+Zinc is used to galvanize steel with the construction sector being the main market.

 Analysts at Macquarie expect the global surplus of refined zinc to grow in 2025 as both mine supply and smelter production increase.